SF-WDI-LABS/rails-js-and-turbolinks/README.md

 ### Working with the unobtrusive driver

-You've probably already used it to display a pop-up alert: `data: {confirm: "Are you sure?"}`
+You've probably already used the unobstrusive driver to display a pop-up alert: `data: {confirm: "Are you sure?"}`.

 ```html
 <%= link_to 'Delete Album', album, method: :delete, class: 'btn btn-danger', data: { confirm: "Are you sure you want to delete '#{album.name}'?" } %>
 ```

-This is just one of the many available helpers provided by the jquery_ujs gem included in Rails.
+This is just one of the many available helpers provided by the `jquery_ujs` gem included in Rails.
 Others include:

-* "data-disable-with": Automatic disabling of links and submit buttons in forms
+* `data-disable-with`: Automatic disabling of links and submit buttons in forms
-* "data-method": Links that result in POST, PUT, or DELETE requests
+* `data-method`: Links that result in POST, PUT, or DELETE requests

 See more [here](https://github.com/rails/jquery-ujs/wiki/Unobtrusive-scripting-support-for-jQuery).